joeynaor/writeups/2019-11-27_Vulnhub_Djin1.md

 root@kali:~# cat creds.txt
 nitu:81299
 ```

+Game on port 1337? let's check it out.

 ## PORT 1337
 Trying to connect to port 1337 with Netcat, gives us the following message: